 Some of the best examples of how to make work feel good are not just “in the literature” (think about Daniel Pink and his book Drive, for instance).
 They’re also in Disney movies.

-But think of the song “Whistle While You Work” from Snow White, or “A Spoonful of Sugar (Helps the Medicine Go Down)” and “Chim Chim Cher-ee” from Mary Poppins.
+Think of the song “Whistle While You Work” from Snow White, or “A Spoonful of Sugar (Helps the Medicine Go Down)” and “Chim Chim Cher-ee” from Mary Poppins.
 Both of these movies demonstrate that there are ways to enjoy the actual process of work, and that there’s value in helping yourself to feel good as you do it.
 Being productive helps you feel good.
 Making progress helps you feel good.
 Successful work can create meaning in your day, and in your life.

 The concept of “mindfulness” — whether as part of a classical Buddhist practice or used as a technique for cognitive health and stress reduction — emphasizes paying attention and being fully present as a way to enhance and enjoy the act of work itself, not just work’s extrinsic rewards.